graphistry/graphistry-cli/docs/testing-an-install.md

   * If points do not load, or appear and freeze, likely issues with GPU init (driver) or websocket (firewall)
   * Can also be because preloaded datasets are unavailable: not provided, or externally mounted data sources
     * In this case, use ETL test, and ensure clustering runs for a few seconds (vs. just initial pageload)
+* Check `docker-compose logs -f -t --tail=1` and `docker ps` in case config or GPU driver issues

-## 3a.
-Test `/etl` and PyGraphistry
+## 4a.
+Test `/etl` uploads, Jupyter, and the PyGraphistry client API

 Do via notebook if possible, else `curl`

-* Get API key by running from host:
+* Get API key by logging into your user's dashboard, or generating a new one using host access:

 ```
 docker-compose exec central curl -s http://localhost:10000/api/internal/provision?text=MYUSERNAME
 ```

-* Install PyGraphistry and check recent version number (Latest: https://pypi.org/project/graphistry/)
+* Install PyGraphistry and check recent version number (Latest: https://pypi.org/project/graphistry/), or use the provided `/notebook` install:

 ```
 !pip install graphistry -q